Disneyland is increasing its prices again – here’s why | KRDO

 The silver lining in this latest round of hikes: There’s no price increase for a single-day, one-park ticket on what Disneyland calls its Tier 0 days (which are days with the traditionally lowest attendance): That price remains at $104.
 But many other significant prices are going up, including for other one-day, one-park tickets.

-Here’s an overview of some of the increases – and why they’re happening:
+Here’s an overview of some of the increases, why they’re happening, a look back at historical prices and what’s happening at Walt Disney World in Florida, too:

 What’s going up at Disneyland?